yankeguo/altclipboard/README.md

 # AltClipboard

-A browser extension providing a alternative clipboard for secret data, without using system clipboard
+A browser extension providing an alternative clipboard for secure text, without using system clipboard

 ## Credits